darklang/dark/docs/production/accounts.md

 - [Honeycomb](https://honeycomb.io) for monitoring, production analysis, etc. see [honeycomb.md](./honeycomb.md)
 - [Rollbar](https://rollbar.com) for recording, exploring, and resolving bugs
-- [PagerDuty](https://pagerduty.com) for alerting when things are broken
-  - triggers from rollbar, pingdom and honeycomb
 - [Better Uptime](https://betteruptime.com) for alerting when things are broken (newer)
 - [SSLMate](https://sslmate.com) They email us if any of our SSL certs are misconfigured or expiring.
 - [Dr. Link Check](https://drlinkcheck.com) They send an email each week about broken links in the docs